-During counseling, she learned to accept herself, process pain and rejection and begin forgiving her mother and attackers.
-Most exciting of all, Lydia accepted Christ as her savior!
+During counselling, she learned to accept herself, process pain and rejection and begin forgiving her mother and attackers.
+Most exciting of all, Lydia accepted Christ as her saviour!
 Lydia still has many challenges ahead of her, but she’ll face them with Christ at her side.

 A new guardian graciously took Lydia in to help remove some financial burden from Faraja.
 Lydia’s guardian has benefitted from Destiny Rescue’s economic empowerment program and operates a small business she launched during the program.
 The money she earns enables her to feed her family and cover Lydia’s school fees and other necessities.

 In the months following her rescue, Lydia completed Destiny Rescue’s reintegration program and will celebrate her graduation with other candidates in a ceremony in June.
 She was able to take the primary exams she missed due to the attack and passed!
 She is currently attending Kenya’s equivalent of secondary school.